 Pelmeni are made of thin dough filled with chopped meat.
-Making pelmeni at home is a family affair for Russians.
-Usually, all family members take part in it: some chop meat, some make the dough…
+Making pelmeni at home is a family tradition for Russians.
+Usually, all family members take part in it: some chop meat, others make the dough…

 When pelmeni are made, we just boil them in water with spices for a few minutes.
 As soon as cooked, we serve pelmeni with butter or sour cream.

 Of course, many restaurants in Russia offer pelmeni.
 There are even special restaurants called “Pelmennaya”.